fabulousDesigns/React-Tutorial/lesson-3/components-and-templates.md

-### What exactly are components
+### Components Overview

-Components are basically the bulding blocks for any react application.
-They represent a section of user Interface for example:- header,sideNav,main-content,footer and much more.
+Components are the bulding blocks for any react application.
+They represent a section of user Interface which may include:- a header, a sideNav, main-content, a footer and much more.

 ### Types of components

-There are two types of react components this are:
+There are two types of react components:
 **Stateless Functional Component** - This are javaScript functions whicch maily describe the user interface of the website.
 An example is shown from the below snippet.

 ```javascript